arezourahimi/SpMKL/README.md

 This repository contains R implementation of the algorithms proposed in "SpMKL: Sparse multiple kernel learning via optimal kernel selection with application to cancer biology" (manuscript under review).

 * 1_run_SpMKL_Step1.R : shows how to solve the first step SpMKL problem based on the TCGA cohorts and Hallmark pathways to produce significance values for the second step.
-* 2_produce_kernel_significance_values_from_step1.R : produces the significance matrix by combining the results obtained in step 1
+* 2_produce_kernel_significance_values_from_step1.R : produces the significance values for each cohort by combining the results obtained in step 1.
 * 3_run_SpMKL_Step2.R : shows how to perform the final step of SpMKL on the TCGA cohorts using the significance matrix produced in the previous step.

 SpMKL methods